Arjun-G-Ravi/Chris/V1_March 7/README.txt

     - implement mood recognition
 User Interface
     - wake word porkupine
-    - some kind of gui
+    - some kind of gui with tech-ish look and feel Features
-        - web browser open close system
-Features
-    - shut down- sequence
+    - shut down-sequence
     - many day to day features like alarm clock, google search, etc
     - Acts as a performance analyser
+    - Notion interactions
+    - Etlab interactions
+    - WApp, LinkedIn interactions
-Real world interactions
+    - Intention recognition and action performance Real world interactions
     - (the usual) camera, microphone and speaker
     - Robotic arm
     - On various iot ?
+    - Website ?
+    - On mobile ?